ericgor56/Elk-Stack-Project-1/README.md

 ## Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because we can manually install all of the applications we need by using a yml playbook.
-Users can copy the playbooks provided and use them for their own installation.
+No configuration was performed manually, which is advantageous because we can manually install all of the applications we need by using a playbook.
+Users can copy the playbooks provided and configure them  for their own installation.
-- _TODO: What is the main advantage of automating configuration with Ansible?_**************

-The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+### Part 1 - Creating Vnet and VM for ELK

+* I created a seperate virtual network form my elk stack VM with the same resource group but a different region from my jump box, web 1 and web 2 servers.(elk-vnet)
+* I added a peering connection from my elk vnet to my red team vnet and named it elk-to-red
+* I created a virtual machine for my elk server
+  * Same resource group as my other 3 virtual machines
+  * Same region as my elk-vnet
+  * I used the pub ssh key from my jump box ansible container
+  * Elk-vnet for virtual network
+  * Inbound ports 22

+ ### Part 2 - Configuring ELK

+ * SSH into my jump box and attach to my ansible container
+ * Added my elk VM private ip to my [hosts](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/Ansible%20hosts%20file) file in ansible directory
+   * Create a seperate [elk] group seperate from [webservers] group

-* First you need to add this [elk config.yml](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/Elk%20VM%20Playbook.yml) file below to the /etc/ansible/playbooks directory of ansible container.
+* Add this [elk config.yml](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/Elk%20VM%20Playbook.yml) file in your ansible playbooks directory.
 This playbook will also install docker.io, python3-pip, and docker.
 * Name the document what you want with the yml tag ex. elk.yml
-* Run the playbook while in the directory using the `ansible-playbook` command ex. ansible-playbook elk.yml
+* Run the playbook while in the directory using the `ansible-playbook` command
 * Once the playbook has ran and you run into no filed tasks you can ssh into your elk container and run `sudo docker ps` or  `sudo container list -a` to see that the container is installed and running.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![elk container image](https://user-images.githubusercontent.com/82241347/134846333-c9b4a6e6-3ea8-4551-9462-43b9fd4fcafa.png)

+* I created a inbound NSG rule in Azure to allow port 5601 from my ip so I can connect to kibana form my pc.

+* I checked by running [elk-ip]:5601/app/kibana on your browser and saw the kibana landing page

-### Target Machines & Beats
+## Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server will be configured to monitor the following machines:
 * 10.0.0.7 Web 1
 * 10.0.0.8 Web 2

+### Part 3 - Configuring Filebeat and Metricbeat

+Filebeat

+* In my jump box ansible docker I ran `curl` https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml to get the filebeat config file
+* I changed line 1106 and 1806 to my elk private ip and saved the config file
+* I created my [filebeat-playbook.yml](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/FIlebeat%20Playbook.yml) file in my /ansible/playbooks directory
+* Run the playbook
+* Verified that kibana is recieving data by going to [elk-ip]:5601/app/kibana and chicking module status for filebeat

+Metricbeat
+* In my Jump box ansible docker under /etc/ansible I copied this [Metricbeat-config.yml](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/Metricbeat%20config%20file)
+ * Changed the private ip to my elk server ip
+* Copied my [metricbeat-playbook.yml](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/Metricbeat%20Playbook.yml) into /etc/anisble/playbooks
+* Ran the playbook
+* Verified in [elk-ip]:5601/apps/kibana taht my Metricbeat module was recieving data

 The following links are playbooks for filebeat and metricbeat
 * [filebeat playbook](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/FIlebeat%20Playbook.yml)